MY SITE

 Meanings Done Right: An Act-Based Theory of Linguistic Meaning (talk, 2024)

-This talk presents the main idea of presented in "An Act-Based Theory of Assertibles and Instantiables," with some broader philosophical context and motivation, situating the view in response to contemporary act-based approaches but also in response to ideas from Frege, Wittgenstein, and Sellars. (long handout, link to audio recording)
+This talk presents the main idea of presented in "An Act-Based Theory of Assertibles and Instantiables," with some broader philosophical context and motivation, situating the view in response to contemporary act-based approaches but also in response to ideas from Frege, Wittgenstein, and Sellars. (long handout, talk manuscript, link to audio recording)

 On the Self-Undoing of Madhyamaka Philosophy (unpublished m.s., 2023)